Flightline (horse): Background

 Flightline is a bay stallion who was bred in Kentucky by Summer Wind Equine.
-His sire is Tapit, who was the leading sire in North America in 2014, 2015 and 2016.
-Tapit is known as a source of stamina, having sired Belmont Stakes winners Tonalist, Creator, Tapwrit and Essential Quality, and also tends to pass on a "strong-willed disposition".
+His sire is Tapit, who was the leading sire in North America in 2014, 2015, and 2016.
+Tapit is known as a source of stamina, having sired Belmont Stakes winners Tonalist, Creator, Tapwrit, and Essential Quality, and tends to pass on a "strong-willed disposition".
 Flightline's dam, Feathered, is a graded-stakes winning daughter of Indian Charlie.
 Flightline was bought for $1,000,000 by Hronis Racing (Kosta Hronis), Siena Farm, Summer Wind Equine, West Point Thoroughbreds & Woodford Racing at the 2019 Fasig-Tipton Yearling Sale in Saratoga.
-Flightline was trained by John W. Sadler and his jockey is Flavien Prat.
+Flightline was trained by John W. Sadler, and his jockey was Flavien Prat.

 Sadler called Flightline "a gorgeous looking horse" – well-proportioned, powerful and correct.
-"He's very bright", he said.
+"He's very bright," he said.
 "He's a very awake horse so we try to manage that.
 He will stand on the racetrack with the pony before he goes off and gallops.
 He's pretty good in the stall, but if there is a large bang, look out!"

 Hronis credited Sadler and his team for their patience with the colt, allowing him time to develop.
 "He was a fast horse all the time and wanted to run full-blast all the time," said Hronis.
 "John and (exercise rider) Juan Leyva, and the rest of the team – they turned him into a racehorse and he's the champion he is today because of John."

 Flightline had a series of small accidents as a younger horse.
 The most serious incident happened at age two, when he was startled while being saddled for a training session.
 He hit himself on a stall latch, leaving an L-shaped scar on his right hip near the tail.
 He also has white spots on his neck where a port was placed for antibiotics during recovery.
 This injury prevented him from racing as a two-year-old.
 He later suffered a hoof crack that interrupted his three-year-old season and then a strained hock that delayed the start of his four-year-old campaign.
 Sadler later joked, "I like to say he only loses to inanimate objects, a door latch, a wall."